sagemath/trac_to_gh/Issue 6097.md

 typically include documentation for the specification for this method.

 The purpose is to enforce a consistent and visual mantra for such declarations.
-In the long run, this will be used for automated systematic signature checks.
+This is also used by #5891 for automated tests.

 Issue created by migration from https://trac.sagemath.org/ticket/6097